 - Vectorization: The query is converted into an embedding vector.

-- Retrieval: The vector is used to search the open source memory system (e.g., ChromaDB, Weaviate) for similar vectors (relevant information).
+- Retrieval: The vector is used to search the open source memory system (e.g., ChromaDB, Weaviate) for similar vectors (relevant information) to ensure AI recall.

 - Augmentation: The retrieved information is combined with the original query.